Dr Sarah Alexander

 Teachers need to cultivate and feel confident about using subject-based knowledge and general knowledge to build on children’s existing understanding and to foster new learning.

-4. Teachers must attend to “how” children learn best and critically examine their own thinking about what they do and how this impacts on children’s outcomes
+4. Teachers must attend to “how” children learn best and critically examine their own thinking

 The evidence shows that teachers should play an active part in planning, participating, scaffolding (providing support to overcome greater levels of difficulty), and being a partner in children’s learning processes (co-construction).
 Opportunities for children to observe and participate in every-day activities and tasks, such as cooking and shopping make learning meaningful and provide rich contexts for dialogue between adults and children.
 Teachers should support children to become self-regulated learners through promoting awareness of what they know and control of their thinking and learning processes.